 Of course, you won't have to worry about hitting the brakes too early if you avoid driving too fast to begin with.
 Many trailer manufacturers recommend keeping it down to 45 mph (72 kph).
 Keeping your speed down has the added bonus of helping to preventing three unwanted results: overheated trailer bearings, a jostled motorcycle and trailer sway.
 Trailer sway occurs due to an unbalance in the trailer, such as shifting cargo, a low tire or suspension problems.
 Whatever the reason, the trailer begins to sway back and forth behind the towing vehicle, much like a fish tail.
 If the sway worsens, the trailer can wind up jackknifing.
 Luckily, motorcycle-towing trailers are typically designed symmetrically and experience little or no weight redistribution during travel, so long as they've been properly secured.
 You can also cut down on sway by using friction bars, which absorb some of the trailer's momentum while braking.

 Don't be like Larry.
 By following basic motorcycle trailer safety, you transport your ride and avoid unnecessary death and destruction in the process.

-Explore the links on the next page to learn even more about motorcycle driving and towing.
+Explore the links below to learn even more about motorcycle driving and towing.